THREE IN THE MAGIC CARPET RIDE TRILOGY

 my life, I kept careful track of every incident that

 struck me as out of the ordinary.
 These events

 At the time when I began to write my books, my Supernatural List had

 suppose a confirmed skeptic could find

-reasonable explanations for 80 of the Suspicious events.
+reasonable explanations for 80 of these suspicious events.

 difficult to explain using the rules Science refers to as

-these unusual events is what convinced me there is
+these unusual events has convinced me there is

 my life continued to have interesting